Christian-2003/password-vault/docs/architecture/Module feature-search.md

 Internally, the module handles the following:
 * Implementation of the domain layer for the search logic
-* Implementation on business logic for search operations.
+* Implementation of business logic for search operations.
 This includes the parsing and evaluation of search queries, as well as the orchestration for the entire search operation
 * Interaction with the Android OS and device through an infrastructute layer to remember user configuration
 * Presentation of the search results as well as views to start search operations